-The 2015 Regular Session of the General Assembly adjourned on May 7, 2014.
-The following is a summary of bills that passed during the 2015 session and that impact the Connecticut State Colleges and Universities (CSCU).
+The 2015 Regular Session of the General Assembly adjourned on June 3, 2015, with an additional Special Session held on June 29, to allow for passage of modifications to the budget and other legislative business deemed critical.
+The following is a summary of bills that passed during the 2015 session and that impact the Connecticut State Colleges and Universities (CSCU) and the Board of Regents for Higher Education (BOR) or may be of interest.

 2015 Full Summary (pdf)